purpleidea/flabbergast/flabbergast-manual.md

     x : [ 1, 2, 3 ]
     y : [ 4, 5, 6 ]
-    z : For a, b In x, y Select a + b # Element-wise sum of the lists
+    z : For a : x, y : b Select a + b # Element-wise sum of the lists

 The anonymous frame generator can support ordering operations, shown later, on the context to choose the order of the output.